yashints/yashints.dev/content/posts/2020/01/09/clipboard-api.md

   (<a href='https://codepen.io/yashints'>@yashints</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

+## Browser support

+The browser support for this API as of writing this article is not there yet.
+Chrome and Firefox are fully supporting both the Clipboard API and ClipboardEvent API.

+Edge doesn't support it and it's been worked on in Safari.

 ## Summary

 We saw how easy and convenient it is to work with clipboard with this awesome API, and how much better the user experience will be.